caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-03.md

 waive the rest of the questions off.

 On the other, that's not my goal.
 I'm supposed to be writing a memoir or something.
+Skipping possibilities to write a chunk of text wouldn't get me anywhere.
 So lets go into the past details.

 ...